Owbird/WiFi-Peek/README.md

 # WiFi-Peek
-View all the passwords of WiFi networks on a PC
+View all the passwords of WiFi networks ever connected on a PC